115 Sympathy Messages for Friends and Family

 - Losing a sibling is so horrible, and I'm sorry you're having to go through it.

-- You know I'm only a phone call or a text away if you want to talk, scream or cry.
+- You know I'm only a phone call or a text away if you want to talk, scream, or cry.

 Writing a condolence letter is a challenge; you want to share comforting words, but you don't want to be trite or accidentally say the wrong thing.
 When writing a sympathy letter, a little bit of guidance can go a long way.
-Use our condolence letter sample for help writing a kind note to a friend or family member who's experience a loss.
+Use our condolence letter sample for help writing a kind note to a friend or family member who's experienced a loss.

 I was so sorry to hear about the passing of [your loved one].
 I know you loved [him/her] very much, and it's hard to imagine life without [him/her].
 You must be feeling everything from numbness to anger, from sadness to frustration, and everything in between.
 Grief is such a complex part of life, and everything you're feeling right now is normal, even though it seems strange and is so difficult to navigate.

 I hope that, even though your world is so dark right now, you are soon able to see some light in the memories you had with [your loved one].
 I cherish the memories I have of [him/her], and I'm so thankful that those times will be a part of my life forever.
 I know that you will never forget [him/her], and I hope you're able to soon remember the happy memories and hold tight to them.
-If you'd ever like to get together to share stories about [your loved one], I'd love to; I'll bring over snacks and wine, or we could meet for coffee — whatever you'd like.
+If you'd ever like to get together to share stories about [your loved one], I'd love to; I'll bring over snacks and wine, or we could meet for coffee—whatever you'd like.